March 22, 2013

 Furthermore, on factory farms, where thousands of animals are confined indoors, the amount of manure produced can exceed the ability of the surrounding land to absorb it.
 Factory farms threaten our water, soil, and air by spraying minimally treated or untreated waste on fields.

 The farm animal sector is also a major consumer of scarce water resources, making up 29 percent of the global agricultural water requirements.
 Animal products generally have larger water footprints than non-animal products.
-For example, even in terms of protein, the water footprint is six times bigger for beef, and one and a half times larger for chicken, eggs and milk, than it is for legumes.
+For example, in terms of protein, the water footprint is six times bigger for beef, and one and a half times larger for chicken, eggs and milk, than it is for legumes.

 Mitigating the serious problems requires immediate and far-reaching changes in current animal agriculture practices and consumption patterns.
 Each one of us can lessen our environmental footprint by reducing our consumption of meat, egg, and milk products.
 In the U.S., an average household shifting from a red meat and dairy to a vegetable-based diet just one day a week reduces greenhouse gas emissions equivalent to driving about one thousand miles less per year.
-And adopting a completely vegetarian diet can reduce your food-related water footprint by nearly one-third.

 Explore HSI’s Guide to Meat-Free Meals for delicious vegetarian recipes, and to learn how vegetarian eating can improve your personal health and reduce animal suffering while helping to protect the environment.